ji-zai/personal-site/content/essays/seek-truth.md

 Your sensitivity also correlates with your ability to feel what another person is going through (i.e. empathy) (todo: https://pubmed.ncbi.nlm.nih.gov/22957393/#:~:text=In%20view%20of%20empathy%20it,of%20the%20other%20persons%20feeling.).

-When you see someone feeling an emotion, mirror neurons are fire in your brain that release the feeling that it thinks the other person is feeling into your own mind.
+When you see someone feeling an emotion, mirror neurons in your brain trigger the feeling that it thinks the other person is feeling into your own mind.

-Therefore, the more sensitive you are to your own feelings, the more sensitive you will be to others'.
+Therefore, the more sensitive you are to your own feelings, the more sensitive you will be to others' feelings.

-**The more sensitive you are to your feelings, the more phenomena you can observe in the system of your mind, in the medium of feeling.**

-The more sensitive you are to your feelings, the greater is your ability to seek truth about your mind, in the medium of feeling - which is a core mode of operation that influences everything else your mind does.

-(note: our sensitivity also changes over time, it's not constant.
-Even the most sensitive people likely have days in which they feel less).

-So, specifically, our self-delusion is our delusion about what we're actually feeling in any given moment.
-Self-delusion is proportional to our lack of sensitivity.

-There's another degree to sensitivity (or maybe use a different word here): which is the difference between two feelings.

-Being able to tell apart anger (or some other negative bias) from intuition is also critical.
-The best way I can define intuition is a subtle "hunch" feeling that doesn't feel like anger, sadness, etc.

-Tomorrow's agenda:
-1. Dive deep into what "feeling" is, and all the properties of feeling that is needed to make the points I want to make about how self-delusion impacts our ability to seek truth.

 ---

 To add:
+- Reducing stress isn't just to make you more "productive" in the traditional sense of working more hours, etc. but also because it enables you to be a better truth seeker.
+And the more technological leverage we have, the more critical the skill to be at ease will become.
+You need to be more calm to be able to observe reality as it is.
 - Truth seeking skill is generalizable to the same medium (and give explanation: )
 - In the conclusion, double down on the fact that I could be severely deluded.
 - An interesting product idea: more accurately measure what you're feeling (through sensors) and alert you when your mind is to compromised to do objective study - based on what you define that level to be, and ofc needs to be crazy private.